jimsalterjrs/ioztat/README.md

   -z                    suppress datasets with zero activity
   ````

-The only required argument is the name of at least one dataset to monitor.
-Without any other arguments, `ioztat` first prints a summary record showing activity per dataset since the most recent system boot, then prints a new record showing the most recent activity once per second.
+Without arguments, `ioztat` first prints a summary record showing activity for each mounted dataset since the most recent system boot, then prints a new record showing the most recent activity once per second.
 The `-i` argument can be used to change the report interval, and the `-c` argument can be used to limit `ioztat` to a certain number of intervals before exiting.

-For those who wish a continually-updated, easy to read summary of pool activity, `watch -n1 ioztat datasetname -c1 -y` will suit nicely on Linux systems--on FreeBSD systems, you'll need to use `gnu-watch` (available via `pkg install gnu-watch`) instead.
+For a continually-updated, easy to read summary of pool activity, the `-o` argument will produce output similar to that of GNU watch.